World Wide Web Foundation

-The World Wide Web Foundation, also known as the Web Foundation, is a US-based international nonprofit organization advocating for a free and open web for everyone.
+The World Wide Web Foundation, also known as the Web Foundation, was a US-based international nonprofit organization advocating for a free and open web for everyone.
 It was cofounded by Tim Berners-Lee, the inventor of the World Wide Web, and Rosemary Leith.
 Announced in September 2008 in Washington, D.C., the Web Foundation launched operations in November 2009 at the Internet Governance Forum.

-The Web Foundation is focused on increasing global access to the World Wide Web while ensuring the web is a safe and empowering tool that people can use freely and fully to improve their lives.
+The Web Foundation aims to expand global internet access and ensure the web is a safe, empowering platform for everyone to use freely and beneficially.
 One of its former board members was Gordon Brown, former prime minister of the United Kingdom.

+On 27th September 2024, Tim Berners-Lee announced that the World Wide Web Foundation was shutting down, which was also announced on their home page.

 Mission

-The Web Foundation's mission is to advance the open web as a public good and a basic right.
+The Web Foundation's mission was to advance the open web as a public good and a basic right.
 It seeks to achieve digital equality; a world where everyone has the same rights and opportunities online.

 In an open letter published in March 2018, Web Foundation founder Berners-Lee called for action to connect the 50% of the world still not online and to ensure they find a web worth connecting to.

 In 2019, Web Foundation launched the initiative Contract for the Web to attempt to address issues of political manipulation, fake news, privacy violations, and other malign forces on the internet.

 Organization

 Headquartered in Washington, D.C., the Web Foundation works across 70 countries, including work through partner organizations.
 Its team of around 30 employees works from three main hubs in Jakarta, London and Washington, D.C.

-It is also the host organization for the Alliance for Affordable Internet, a global coalition of organizations working to reduce the costs of broadband and increase access to the internet.
+It was also the host organization for the Alliance for Affordable Internet, a global coalition of organizations working to reduce the costs of broadband and increase access to the internet.